 - Promotion is key to a big opening weekend.
 The Hustlers cast has been to film festivals, appeared at screenings, and did round-the-clock interviews leading up to the opening weekend.
 Last year, when I shared my review of Widows on my personal Facebook page, most of my friends had no idea the film was out and that Viola Davis was the lead character.

 - Age is more than a number.
 Although Jennifer Lopez’s 50th birthday celebration has been going on all summer and fall, the cast of Hustlers is younger than the cast of Widows.
 Supporting actress Keke Palmer is very active on social media, just got a new gig as a GMA host, and has promoted the heck out of her film.
 Younger casts have their own draw and they’re incredibly active on social media.

 - Lighter skin is more marketable.
 With Jennifer Lopez and Constance Wu as lead characters in the Hustlers movie, we can celebrate the achievements of Latina and Asian actresses.
 But part of me feels like with Viola Davis and Michelle Rodriguez as the leads, skin color plays a role.
 By discussing each woman’s complexion, I’m not diminishing their talent.
 It’s about when I’ve seen and experienced as a dark-skinned Black woman.

 I’d love to hear your thoughts if you saw Hustlers, Widows, both or neither film.
 What do you think about the new way women-led films are trending in Hollywood?

-Both films have so many parallels about desperate women, desperate mothers, and a male-money-dominated society.
+Both films have so many parallels between desperate women, desperate mothers, and a male-money-dominated society.
 Jennifer Lopez’s character dropped some memorable lines about money, power and sex in the United States.
 I can foresee two of her gems becoming memes!